 Paddy Hartdegen has been working as a journalist and writer for the past 40 years since his first article was published in the Sunday Tribune when he was just 16-years-old.
-He has written 13 books, edited a plethora of business-to-business publications and written for most of the major new spapers in South Africa.
+He has written 13 books, edited a plethora of business-to-business publications and written for most of the major newspapers in South Africa.
+View my profile and articles...